Bob Johnson (ice hockey, born 1931): Youth and amateur coaching career

 Johnson was born in Minneapolis, Minnesota.
 He attended Minneapolis Central High School and the University of Minnesota, where he played hockey under legendary coach John Mariucci.

-After serving as a medic during the Korean War, Johnson began his coaching career.
-In 1956, he and Ken Johannson were hired by Warroad High School as teachers and coaches of the boys' hockey team.
+In 1956, he and Ken Johannson were hired by Warroad High School in northwestern Minnesota as teachers and coaches of the boys' hockey team.
 They had previously been roommates at the University of North Dakota, and neither knew the other was hired to run the team.
 He later coached hockey at Roosevelt High School in Minneapolis.
 He would teach his history class using a hockey stick as a pointer to the chalkboard.
 Johnson became the head hockey coach at Colorado College in 1963.

 In 1966, Johnson moved to the University of Wisconsin–Madison, where he was head coach until 1982.
 He led the Badgers to seven NCAA tournaments, winning three championships in 1973, 1977, and 1981.
 It was at Wisconsin where Johnson earned the nickname, "Badger Bob."

 Johnson also coached the 1976 Winter Olympic hockey team, the 1981, 1984, and 1987 U.S. teams in the Canada Cup tournament, and the 1973, 1974, 1975, and 1981 U.S. national teams.

 NHL coaching career

 In 1982, Johnson began his National Hockey League career when he became the head coach of the Calgary Flames, a position he held for five seasons.
 In the 1985–86 season, he coached the Flames to the Stanley Cup Finals, where they lost 4 games to 1 to the Montreal Canadiens.
-From 1987 until 1990, he served as the President of USA Hockey.
+From 1987 until 1990, he was the executive director of USA Hockey.
 Then in 1990, he was named the head coach of the Pittsburgh Penguins.
 In his first season, he coached the team, which was led by superstar Mario Lemieux, to a 1991 Stanley Cup Finals championship victory over the Minnesota North Stars, four games to two.
 That would be his only season coaching the Penguins.